markfeimer/trufflepig/README.md

 ## Quickstart

 Clone package.
 Run `npm install` in the cloned directory.
-Run `node index.js`.
+Run `npm start`.

 The specific URLs to test go in `list.json`.